-Fighting for clients caught with heroin
+Fighting for clients caught with heroin in NJ

 Heroin possession is a severe criminal charge in New Jersey.
 Courts can be aggressive and the laws are stringent.
 Heroin is considered one of the most dangerous drugs and simple possession is a crime of the third degree.
 It is in your best interest to speak to an experienced New Jersey attorney at Keith Hirschorn P.C. about your case.
 Circumstances are different for every case and you deserve diligent representation.

 Heroin is a Schedule I drug according to the Controlled Substance act of 1970.
 New Jersey considers heroin a highly addictive drug with no medicinal purposes and a high rate of abuse.
 A simple possession of heroin charge constitutes a third-degree felony and the potential penalty of up to five years in New Jersey state prison.
 Heroin possession could penalize you with $35,000 in fines, possible loss of license, and rehabilitation.

 Heroin possession with the intent to distribute does not automatically mean you were caught selling drugs.
 The amount of heroin you were caught with will determine if you fit into that definition.

 - Less than half an ounce of heroin is simple possession, a third degree felony;

 - Between a half an ounce and less that 5 ounces is a second degree felony; and

 - More than 5 ounces is a first degree felony.